ChrisDiVincenzo/Summer2021/DecNotes.md

 Am i a digital artist?
 Do I still want to be?
 Does it bother me if I am not?
 What do I want to be?
 What will make me happy?

+WEEPING WILLIE!

+Make an adult picture book, then digitize and gamify it?

+Honestly done with video? just not feeling it, need to move towards what is making me happy right now, collage diagram physical stuff that I can enter into digital world!